Averting Landscape Mistakes: How to Prevent Avoidable Foundation Repair

-Dirt and leaves can clog your drainage systems, so you need to clean them regularly.
+Dirt and leaves can clog your drainage systems, so, you need to clean them regularly.
 If you don’t wish to do this every week in addition to your regular chores, you can opt for drainage curtains that can be easily installed and prevent your drains from clogging.
 These can look like loose gravel so they won’t affect the beauty of your yard.
 By keeping your drains clean, you will allow water to flow away from your home so it won’t flood your yard and subsequently damage your foundation.

 Even if you follow all these steps, you shouldn't ignore the importance of good home waterproofing measures.
 Water can be our friend (after all, we cannot live without it), but it can also be our enemy.
-Therefore, in order to sleep peacefully, it is advisable to follow these steps and contact professional contractors in your area.
+Therefore, in order to sleep peacefully, it is advisable to follow these steps and contact repair professionals in your area.
 They can provide a free home inspection, determine existing damage, assess the situation, and offer a free quote on any repair services or installations.

 Which Trees Shouldn’t Be Planted in Your Yard?

 Not all plants have the same root systems.
 While some can be a great addition to your yard, others have invasive root systems that will cause more harm than good.
 Although you don’t have to avoid planting aggressive plants in your yard completely, you should make sure they are planted as far away from your house as possible.
-Trees such as hybrid poplars, Bradford pears, willows, Chinese flame trees, American elms, eastern cottonwoods, silver maples, mimosa trees, southern magnolias and sweet gum trees should be planted nowhere near your home; otherwise, you will have to deal with foundation repair in your near future.

 Dealing with Existing Landscaping Problems

 If you have built your home on an empty lot, you can decide what you wish to do with your new yard.
 However, homeowners don’t always have that advantage.
 In fact, in most cases, they move into a house where previous owners have already planted various trees and shrubs.
 If you have moved into a home with invasive landscaping, don’t despair.
-Simply contact professional contractors in your area and talk about waterproofing options and foundation repair options.
+Simply contact professionals in your area and talk about waterproofing options and foundation repair options.
 If the existing trees have already caused damage, experts can consult with you, assess the current situation, and see which steps should be taken to resolve the existing problems.
 They can also advise you which trees should be removed from your yard to ensure the safety of your home.